pierrep/ofxLibFreenect2/README.md

 More general info can be found here - https://github.com/OpenKinect/libfreenect2/blob/master/README.md#linux

+Before you can run a compiled application you'll need to install the Udev rules in order not to need to be root.

+The udev rules are here: https://github.com/OpenKinect/libfreenect2/blob/master/platform/linux/udev/90-kinect2.rules

 #### Ubuntu
 You can install clinfo to verify if you have correctly set up the OpenCL stack, i.e.